T-Moody/NetworkRobot/README.md

 ## Description

-This project runs on a host pc and a rasberry pi.
+This project runs on a host pc and a Raspberry Pi.
 The host pc receives inputs from a video game controller and sends the axis inputs over a socket to the robot.
-Once the robot receive the inputs, it sends commands to the motors on the chassis.
-The robot simultainously sends a video stream to the host pc.
+Once the robot receives the inputs, it sends commands to the motors on the chassis.
+The robot simultaneously sends a video stream to the host pc.

 ## Getting Started